-- Ensure compliance by treasury staff with the treasury management policy statement and that the policy statement complies with the law - Be satisfied that any proposal to vary the treasury policy or practice complies with the law or any code of practice - Undertake regular reviews of the treasury management function with the Head of Financial Services throughout the year - Liaise with the Head of Financial Services and treasury management staff on treasury management decisions - Ensure that there is an adequate internal audit function - Act as authorised signatory of the Council.
+- Ensure compliance by treasury staff with the treasury management policy statement and that the policy statement complies with the law - Be satisfied that any proposal to vary the treasury policy or practice complies with the law or any code of practice - Undertake regular reviews of the treasury management function with the Head of Financial Services throughout the year - Liaise with the Head of Financial Services and treasury management staff on treasury management decisions - Ensure that there is an adequate internal audit function and liaise with external audit. - Act as authorised signatory of the Council.